 GPG

 One of the requirements for publishing your artifacts to the Central Repository, is that they have been signed with PGP.
-GnuPG or GPG is a freely available implementation of the OpenPGP standard.
+GnuPG (aka GPG) is a freely available implementation of the OpenPGP standard.
 GPG provides you with the capability to generate a signature, manage keys, and verify signatures.
 This page documents usage of GPG as it relates to the Central Repository.
-In a nutshell you will have to
+In a nutshell you will have to:

 - create your own key pair